siemens/linux-entra-sso/README.md

 This extension will not work on the snap version of Firefox.
 The extension executes a script `sso-mib.py` on the host that communicates via DBus with the `microsoft-identity-broker` service.
 As the SNAP executes Firefox inside a container, the communication with DBus will not work.
 Please use the `firefox-esr` Debian package instead.

+### Expired Tokens on Chrome

+Due to not having the WebRequestsBlocking API on Chrome, the plugin needs to use a different mechanism to inject the token.
+While in Firefox the token is requested on-demand when hitting the SSO login URL, in Chrome the token is requested periodically.
+Then, a declarativeNetRequest API rule is setup to inject the token.
+As the lifetime of the tokens is limited and cannot be checked, outdated tokens might be injected.
+Further, a generic SSO URL must be used when requesting the token, instead of the actual one.

 ## License